Rishabh-S1899/Heart-Disease-Detection/README.md

 - Add unit tests to verify preprocessing invariants (column names, missing values handling).
 - Add a small script to export notebook images into `docs/` and auto-embed them into the README using a simple script.
 - Consider Dockerizing the environment for reproducible runs.

-## License

-Add your license here (e.g., MIT).

----

-If you'd like, I can:
-- Run the pipeline here to generate the two PCA images (I can't do that unless you provide the dataset in the repo or update `config.DATA_PATH` to a local path accessible in this workspace).
-- Embed the generated images into the README after you add them, or provide a PR-ready README that already references images you upload.